icegoat9/tinytapeout03-7seglife/README.md

 Ensure dip switch inputs #4,5,6 are off (these are used to enable a clock divider when running in automatic mode, see below, but interfere with manual stepping).

-Now, toggle dip switch 0 off and on (on the physical hardware, you can use the convenient debounced CLK pushbutton which is connected to input 0) repeatedly to step the simulation forward.
+Now, toggle dip switch 0 off and on repeatedly to step the simulation forward (on the physical hardware, you can use the convenient debounced CLK pushbutton which is connected to input 0)

 ### Free Running

-If you have dip switch #4 on but instead have the system clock enabled (simulation: PCB clock slide switch to the "system clock" position, real hardware: Slow Clock jumper attached), the automaton will advance every system clock cycle.
+If you have dip switch #3 on but instead have the system clock enabled (in simulation: PCB clock slide switch to the "system clock" position, in real hardware: Slow Clock jumper attached), the automaton will advance every system clock cycle.

 However, this will run it too fast to see by eye.
 To slow it down, first configure the PCB-level clock divider to its slowest speed, which I believe should set the clock to 6250Hz/256 ~ 24Hz (on the physical hardware, do this by setting all of dip switches #0-#7 to on before you attach the Slow Clock jumper, to fix the clock divider ratio, then reset all the dip switches to off).
-Then use some combination of dip switches 5, 6, and 7 to further slow it down via clock dividers fabricated into logic gates for this project.
-Turning on dip switch 5 divides the clock by 8, dip switch 6 divides the clock by 4, and dip switch 7 divides the clock by 2.
-So turning on dip switches 5 and 7 should give you a clock of ~1.5Hz. (**to be measured on actual hardware**)
+Then use some combination of dip switches 5, 6, and 7 to further slow it down via clock dividers fabricated into logic gates in this project.
+Turning on dip switch 5 divides the clock by 8, dip switch 6 divides the clock by an additional 4, and dip switch 7 divides the clock by an additional 2, giving you a range of anywhere from /1 to /64 clock scaling.
+So, turning on dip switches 5 and 7 should give you a clock of ~1.5Hz. (**to be measured on actual hardware**)

 ## Setting Initial Pattern